kaheidt/nginx-permitio/docs/architecture.md

 - **Audit Trail:** Comprehensive logging of all authorization decisions
 - **Reduced Developer Burden:** Developers don't need to implement authorization logic
 - **Improved Security:** Consistent enforcement reduces risk of policy bypass
+- **Lower Latency:** Local PDP sidecar reduces authorization decision time
+- **Higher Availability:** Authorization still functions during temporary connectivity issues
+- **Reduced Egress Traffic:** No outbound traffic for authorization decisions

 ## Scalability Considerations

-- NGINX can be horizontally scaled behind a load balancer
+- NGINX and PDP sidecar can be horizontally scaled within each ECS task
-- Permit.io PDP is a cloud service that scales automatically
+- Permit.io cloud connectivity is only needed for policy updates, not for enforcement
 - Backend services can be scaled independently based on demand

 ## Future Enhancements

 - Integration with OAuth 2.0 Authorization Server
 - Support for delegated authorization (on behalf of)
-- Caching of authorization decisions for improved performance
+- Enhanced monitoring and analytics for authorization decisions
 - Custom policy extensions for automotive-specific requirements
-- Enhanced monitoring and analytics for authorization decisions